xxfoundation/elixxir-docs/dm.md

 We include an HMAC in the encryption, the `bengerCode`, to prove that the sender knows the private key of the public key included in the message.
-This prevents a third party from sending someone elses public key and tricking the user into thinking the sender of a given message is someone else.
+This prevents a third party from sending someone elses public key, making it appear to the user that the true the sender of a given message is someone else.
+It is similar to the sender signing the message they sent with their static public key.

 The plaintext is encrypted and final payload is prepared as follows: